Misty-Myto/Misty-Myto/README.md

 - Reading
 - You get the idea

-## My Favorite Verse
+## My Favorite Book of the Bible

-Ecclesiastes 2:3 - To every thing there is a season, and a time to every purpose under the heaven
+Ecclesiastes